OHI-Science/ohi-global/README.md

 * **LE**  Is it better to have someone translate this from SQL to R?
 Or, is it better to spend a few days seeing if we can just write this model from the ground up?

 * **Pressure: SST** Data is available for new year.
-Might be worth extracting other years.  (check on emails Feb 9 2014)
+Might be worth extracting other years.  (check on emails Feb 10 2014 - discussion of how data were analyzed)

 * **Pressure: Commercial high bycatch** Is this the sum of pelagic high bycatch and demersal non-destructive high bycatch pressures?
 In CHI this is calculated with FAO fishing data in 1999 to 2003 and 2009 to 2011.
 There are now 2012 FAO data.
 I suspect the 2008 data were used to calculate this pressure.
 So we could easily update with 2013....is it worth trying to update further?